lukelmiller/Mobile-Programming/Blog Client/README.md

 # Blog-Client
-Android Blog Client App to read from a REST client
+Android Blog Client App to read from a REST API